-1.10 The information in Table 3 in relation to the new and previously approved schemes is explained in more detail in paragraphs 1.11 to 1.30 below.

-1.11 Equalities Act - Individual pupils

-An annual allocation to adapt and modify schools for children who have disabilities to support and create increasingly inclusive school environments.
-These works help the Council to meet its obligations under disability legislation, and reduce the potential costs and disruption associated with transporting pupils to alternative sites.

-1.12 Disabled Facilities Grants (DFG)

-An annual allocation to improve and adapt private sector homes comprising:

-- Disabled Facilities Grants adaptations enabling residents to continue to live independently in their own homes - Partnership working with Care and Repair to support vulnerable residents

-1.13 Private Sector Housing Renewal

-An annual allocation for private sector housing renewal and improvement loan management and administration.
+1.12 Disabled Facilities Grants (DFG) An annual allocation to improve and adapt private sector homes comprising: Disabled Facilities Grants - adaptations enabling residents to continue to live independently in their own homes Partnership working with Care and Repair to support vulnerable residents No changes are proposed for 2023/24 to 2025/26.
+1.13 Private Sector Housing Renewal An annual allocation for private sector housing renewal and improvement loan management and administration.
 This had previously been reported under the DFG section before the services were disaggregated across portfolios.

-1.14 School building works

-An annual allocation to fund the most urgent property works required at schools split across the regulatory / statutory and retained assets sections of the Capital Programme.
+No changes are proposed for 2023/24 to 2025/26.
+1.14 School building works An annual allocation to fund the most urgent property works required at schools split across the regulatory / statutory and retained assets sections of the Capital Programme.
 A programme of toilet upgrades in both primary and secondary schools to ensure compliance with Education (School Premises) Regulations 1999 and Department for Education and Skills document "Toilets in Schools".
 There is currently a backlog of such works estimated to be in the region of £1.5m which is often reflected as a Health and Safety issue in Estyn inspections of schools. £0.100m per annum.
 When building new schools or extending current ones, the Council takes the approach to upgrade to the current standards at that time.
 Works to upgrade ventilation systems at school kitchens which are failing building regulations and gas safety legislation and are at risk of closure. £0.200m per annum.
 Fire Inspection Works at schools which are the responsibility of the Local Authority and have been identified during statutory fire risk assessments. £0.200m per annum.

-1.15 Corporate property works

-An annual allocation to fund the most urgent property works required at non-school premises split across the regulatory / statutory and retained assets sections of the Capital Programme, including managing risks from legionella, fire safety, asbestos, accessibility and health and safety.
+No changes are proposed for 2023/24 to 2025/26.
+1.15 Corporate property works An annual allocation to fund the most urgent property works required at non-school premises split across the regulatory / statutory and retained assets sections of the Capital Programme, including managing risks from legionella, fire safety, asbestos, accessibility and health and safety.
+No changes are proposed for 2023/24 to 2025/26.